Appreciate Your Pastor

 Tom Breuner - Although he downplays the title of “pastor”, Tom and his wife Sue oversee Abundant Love Christian Fellowship that meets in their home in Washington, DC.
 Tom leads worship like a DJ, playing various MP3s and videos before he or a guest speaker ministers the word.
 I enjoy the casual atmosphere of this house church.
 We are free to dance, move around, and fellowship instead of being confined to chairs and pews.
 Food and coffee are also served there.

-Mark Robshaw - Mark and I first met during a 2009 evangelism outreach in Tarboro, North Carolina.
+Mark Robshaw - Mark and I first met during a 2009 evangelism conference in Tarboro, North Carolina.
 At the time he and his wife Donna were traveling missionaries based in eastern Virginia.
 Three years later, Mark invited me to live and work with him at a church plant in South Hill, Virginia.
 A few years later, he moved his family back to his hometown of Buffalo and eventually started a church there.
-We have done many crosswalks and other street evangelism outreaches in both cities.
+We have done many crosswalks and other outreaches in both cities.

 Mark Dorn - In 2022, I met this pastor of Vertical Life during an outreach by a strip mall in Brooklyn Park, Minnesota.
 We soon connected on Facebook.
 Then in January 2024, Mark spotted me at Rodney Howard-Browne’s church during their Winter Campmeeting and commended my evangelism outings.
 Little did he know I was going through personal issues then.
 A few weeks later, I returned to the Twin Cities area for a lengthy stay.
 One Sunday, I visited Vertical Life for the first time and returned there many times.
 Pastor Mark encourages all believers to become soul winners.
 Many Sundays I got to share testimonies from the streets.